csqcode/purple-team-homelab/scenarios/ad-attack-chain/03-lateral-movement/writeup.md

 **Telementry Source:** Suricata, Windows Sysmon

 **Rationale:** I chose not to make any alerts for this step due to the risk of false positives.
 Generating an alert for any RDP session to a specific computer is impractical.
-Instead of this, I opted to get my conclusions from an active investigation session.
-I looked at the different IDs generated after the Kerberoasting session and decided what needed the most attention.
+Instead of this, I opted to get my conclusions from an active investigation.
+I looked at the different logs generated after the Kerberoasting session and decided what needed the most attention.

 ---